Co-commissioned by Block Universe and Open Space Contemporary with the support of Gaia Art Foundation.

 In 2006, scientists from NASA announced that Pluto was a dwarf planet, and no longer one of nine planets recognized in our Solar System.
 On 23 June 2016, following a referendum, the United Kingdom declared it no longer wished to be a member of the European Union.
 These shifting borders and geographies, which currently determine not only the status of countries as well as celestial bodies but also their imagined living conditions, inspired Eğrikavuk to produce the performative dinner Pluto’s Kitchen in collaboration with chef Vidar Begum.
 Cultural identity is inextricably linked with the politics of food and the sharing of regional cuisines across borders.
 In this work, Eğrikavuk will examine the alternative, by envisioning what form the kitchen and cuisine of an isolated planet, and thus an isolated nation, could take.

-Following the performative dinner on May 31st, Art Monthly writer Chris McCormack will be in conversation with Turkish artist Işıl Eğrikavuk reflecting on her performative piece in relation to the current political climate.
+Following this performative dinner, Art Monthly writer Chris McCormack will be in conversation with Turkish artist Işıl Eğrikavuk reflecting on her performative piece in relation to the current political climate.

 Malina de Carlo